Recommendations & Conclusions

 We are also concerned that significant numbers of farmers may struggle to access ELMs and so be unable to improve their soils.
 We are concerned about access for non-arable farmers, small-scale farmers, the horticultural sector, those with common land grazing rights and, in particular, tenant farmers.
 While we welcome the …

-Government response.
 The government has introduced specific measures like the SFI Management Payment and adapted SFI rules to remove barriers for tenant and smaller farmers, showing increased uptake.
-It commits to introducing 16 new actions with a 3-year duration and exploring further …
+It commits to introducing 16 new actions with a 3-year duration and exploring further options to improve accessibility for …

 22